vaithak/Quadruped-MPC/README.md

-# Model Predicitve control for Quadruped
+# Model Predictive control for Quadruped